ufidon/ct/mod3/pm.md

 ---
 - Given a TM T:
   - ![p07a](./img/p07a.png)
-  - that accepts all strings starting with a
+  - that accepts all strings starting with a, and turns the input into all a's
 - build a PM equivalent to T
   - ![p07b](./img/p07b.png)